Mukta06/Shell-Scripting/README.md

 All the files are placed in serial order that gives approch which one to look first and next.

 Generate token for authentication in git -->profile--> Settings--> Developer settings--> classic token

+Shell Scripting is type of automating the installation of application or a software.